MakeSureDudeDies/FuwwySpeak/README.md

 download lua on https://lua.org

 # Python:
-Any Python ver(official recommended), download it at https://python.org
+Any Python version, download it at https://python.org

 # NodeJS: